roumail/resume/index.md

       </ul>
     </div>
     <h2> Data science projects at IT AI team, UCB Pharmaceutical (2016‑Oct 2022) </h2>
-    IT Artificial Intelligence (ITAI) is a global and cross functional team working across different use cases in the pharmaceutical industry from commercial (go to market), finance, manufacturing, to drug development and adverse event reporting.
-Our projects used a modern stack consisting of <strong>Docker</strong> as a consistent development environment, <strong>Amazon AWS</strong> for hosting analytic workflows, <strong>Microsoft Azure</strong> for CI/CD pipelines and git versioning.
     <div class="cv-entry">
       <h3 class="project-title">Yield optimization for batch and continuous production processes using Machine Learning in Python</h3>
       <div class="table-without-border">